 Most Hyatt hotels fall under the Category 1-8 award chart.
-Hyatt has a separate award chart for their All Inclusive resorts and their ultra high end Miraval resorts.
+They have a separate award chart for Hyatt All Inclusive resorts and their ultra high end Miraval resorts.

 In general, the lower priced, least expensive and least desirable properties are closer to Category 1 and cost fewer points.
 Nicer, more expensive properties are in the higher categories and cost more points.